wqiao-intel/NPuzzle/README.md

 # Algorithm
 The mouse click is mapped to UP, DOWN, LEFT and RIGHT accordingly.
-Such as:
-0 is in the tile of(2,3)，if  I click 11,   11 moves to the right.
+Such as 0 is in the tile of(2,3)，if I click 11,  11 moves to the right.

 ![goal](https://github.com/pangqiao/NPuzzle/blob/master/right.jpg)